lumpchen/xdiff.ncc/README.md

 # xdiff.ncc
-A document comparison tool, support PDF, Postscript and AFP.
+A document comparison tool, support comparison of PDF, Postscript and AFP documents.xdiff.ncc not only compares rendering bitmap of each page, but also analyzes and compares all contents in each page.
+For [detail](https://lumpchen.github.io/xdiff.ncc/), see showcase below.

 ## Showcase
 https://lumpchen.github.io/xdiff.ncc/